Phil Bengtson: Career

-Bengtson was a native of Roseau, Minnesota, and played tackle under Bernie Bierman at the University of Minnesota during the 1930s.
+A native of Roseau, Minnesota, Bengston played offensive tackle under Bernie Bierman at the University of Minnesota during the 1930s.
 In 1934, he earned All-America honors with the Golden Gophers, working in tandem with a player who went to coaching immortality: quarterback Bud Wilkinson.

 Bengtson took his first assistant coaching job at the University of Missouri in 1935, but soon returned to his alma mater as line coach, staying through the 1939 season.
-Beginning in 1940, he moved to Stanford University, where he served as an assistant coach for 12 years.
+Beginning in 1940, he moved to Stanford University, where he served as an assistant coach for twelve years.
 Bengtson moved to the professional level in 1952 with the nearby San Francisco 49ers.

 In seven seasons with the Niners, Bengtson served under three head coaches: (Buck Shaw, Red Strader, Frankie Albert) before being dismissed with Albert after the 1958 season.
 Soon after, he was one of the first four assistants hired in Lombardi's first week with the Packers in early February 1959.

 Bengtson was the only assistant coach to stay for the entire nine-year tenure of Lombardi (1959–1967).
 His work as defensive coordinator of the Packers established his coaching ability and put him in line to succeed Lombardi.
-From 1961 to 1967, the Packers captured five NFL titles, and the first two Super Bowls.
+From 1961 to 1967, the Packers captured five NFL titles and the first two Super Bowls.